halpdesk/halpdesk.github.io/_posts/healthcare.md

-# Healthcare diagrams
+# Healthcare mapping

+My thoughts about improvements of patient and healthcare outcomes by use of better diagrams.
+I might expand on this area at a later time.

 ![/img/healthcare-diagram.png](/img/healthcare-diagram.png)

-Improvements of patient outcomes and healthcare delivery can be achieved through the use of better diagrams